saga0619/mujoco_ros_sim/README.md

 Mujoco sends joint and sensor data via rostopic, and receives torque or position command data via rostopic.

-mujoco is based on 2.0
+mujoco is based on 2.1 // Mujoco is free now!

 position/torque command available